*SPOILER ALERT! *

 (Yes,

-I suppose,) she answered, debating whether to change her clothes.
-She probably
+I suppose,) she said, debating whether or not to change her clothes.
+She sniffed

 (Where